An Internet Marketing Story:

 Why?
 Well, first of all, you need to want to "work."
-This game has to be a bit fun for you else you probably will never make a dime.
+This business of IM has to be a bit fun for you else you probably will never make a dime.

 Second, in terms of recurring passive income, people don’t pay for something forever.
 Eventually every billing stops at some point.
 That’s the point at which you stop getting paid as well.

 So if you built a recurring revenue up to $10,000 month, and then did absolutely nothing beyond that, and it only went down by 5% each month (due to natural attrition), by the same time next year, you’d only be making about $5,400/month.